8 Tips to Help You Eat From Your Pantry

 I rarely (if ever) buy all the ingredients I need to make a meal at once.

-My 8-Step Plan to Help You Shop From Your Pantry Like a Pro
+My 8-Step Plan to Help You Eat From Your Pantry (Like a Pro!)

 Step 1: Overhaul your pantry, fridge and freezer

 Next, put everything back in an organized manner.
 Be sure to put foods with faster-approaching expiry dates in front of foods with longer ones.
 Otherwise, how you organize your pantry will depend on your own needs, style and space.
-I am lucky enough to have a walk-in pantry under our stairs where I can store tons of food.
 I organize mine into categories and sub-categories.

 I also like to store many of my bulk and dried goods in large glass containers so I can see what I have and how much of it I have at all times.
 I buy my storage containers from the dollar store for a buck or two a piece and just keep adding one or two to my collection every time I shop there.
 Mason jars work great too!